LungNoodle/lungsim/documentation/running.rst

 Making Use of Virtual Environments
 ==================================

 Possibly the best way to make use of the Aether library is through the python bindings made available through virtual environments.
-This allows a correspondance of library configuration to virtual environment that can be easily moved between.
+This allows a correspondance of library configuration to virtual environment that can be easily moved between i.e. for each build configuration Debug, Release we create a corresponding virtual environment.

-Follow these steps for creating a python virtual environment from which the aether library will be available.
+Follow these steps for creating a Python virtual environment from which the Aether library will be available.

 Create a home for all virtual environments
 ------------------------------------------